gitGNU/gnu_stribog/README.txt

     Copyright (C) 2005, 2006, 2007 D.Ineiev <ineiev@yahoo.co.uk>

-Note: actually the next version of the GPL is to be released the next term. stribog's author has strong intention to use this new version since then. currently, stribog is distributed by D.Ineiev under the terms of the GNU GPL v2.
+Note: actually the next version of the GPL is to be released this summer. stribog's author has strong intention to use this new version since then. currently, stribog is distributed by D.Ineiev under the terms of the GNU GPL v2.